PX4/PX4-user_guide/en/flying/fixed_wing_takeoff.md

 - Launch/throw the vehicle (firmly) directly into the wind.

 The vehicle will ascend to `FW_CLMBOUT_DIFF` using the same climbout behaviour as for [Takeoff mode](#takeoff-flight-mode).
-It will then continue in *Postion mode*.
+It will then continue in *Position mode*.

 ## Takeoff Flight Mode